fastly/fastly-magento2/Documentation/CONFIGURATION.md

-In the 'Fastly Service ID' enter the service ID that was configured when signing up for Fastly's services [above](#configure-the-fastly-service) and in 'Fastly API key' enter the key.
-Test your API Key and Service ID pair using the button.
+In the 'Fastly Service ID' enter the service ID that was configured when signing up for Fastly's services [above](#configure-the-fastly-service) and in 'Fastly API token' enter the token.
+Test your API Token and Service ID pair using the button.
 If your credentials are valid, you may then automatically upload the Magento VCL to your Fastly service and should activate the version.
 Make sure to click 'Save Config' at the top of the page and then clear the Magento cache for the changes to take effect.

 This is enough to start testing Fastly, but proceed to [further configuration](#further-configuration-options) to change other